HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2020

 - All stock equipment only for that year, make and model car unless noted in rules.

-- May run 2 or 4 door car.
-Cars must be a minimum 105” wheelbase and maintain factory wheelbase.
-Preapproved sub-framed cars allowed, but must have frame connectors.
-No Camaro or Firebird bodies, chassis or T-top bodies permitted.
+- Rear wheel drive only.
+May run 2 or 4 door car.
+Cars must maintain factory wheelbase of no less than 108” or add 25 lbs for every inch under 108” wheelbase.
+104” will be the minimum allowed wheelbase.
+Preapproved sub-framed cars allowed but must have frame connectors.
+No Camaro, Firebird or Corvette bodies/chassis or T-top bodies permitted.
 No 1970-1972 Monte Carlos permitted without prior approval by HS officials.
+Preapproved rear leaf spring cars allowed with a 150 lbs penalty.

-- a 500 cfm carb cars must weight a minimum weight of 3400 pounds before qualifying and after the race.
+- 500 cfm carb cars must weight a minimum weight of 3300 pounds before qualifying and after the race.

 - Driver must post their claimed weights at all times on the top left corner of windshield in 1.5″ tall numbers.
 Numbers must be easily visible to HS officials.
 White vinyl numbers are preferred.